Live from Lockdown: Reimagining Guerra de los Mundos

 This is the story of how we took a stage play about a fake alien invasion… and turned it into a live television event during a real global crisis.

-It All Started With a Closed Theatre and a Blank Page
+It All Started With a Pandemic

 La Guerra de los Mundos was originally a stage production.
 Inspired by the infamous 1938 Orson Welles broadcast that convinced people aliens were invading Earth, our version paid homage to the chaos of that night - live sound effects, quick character changes, and a wild, fast-paced rhythm that kept the audience guessing.